fengshang1972/EPANETMSX2Manual/docs/toolkit.rst

    msg should be sized to accept a minimum of 80 characters.

    This function only applies to error codes generated by the MSX toolkit.
-There is a comparable EPANET toolkit function, ENgeterror, that applies to EPANET errors.
+There is a comparable EPANET toolkit function, ``ENgeterror``, that applies to EPANET errors.

 **Example:**